Best Executive Or Club Lounges At Hotels In Seoul

 This is the second JW Marriott hotel in Seoul and the first one that was built, but we list it as second because we prefer the more intimate size of the JW Marriott Dongdaemun Square Seoul listed above.
 This hotel recently reopened after a complete renovation.

-Both the JW Marriott Hotel Seoul and the JW Marriott Dongdaemun Square are similarly comfortable, and both have excellent executive floor lounges.
+The JW Marriott Hotel Seoul and the JW Marriott Dongdaemun Square are similarly comfortable, with excellent executive floor lounges.
 Both hotels also have good access to the subway.

 The executive lounge at the JW Marriott Hotel Seoul is outstanding.
 It is amazingly large, and Bonvoy Platinum members can access the lounge (1 person and a plus one per room) without extra charge.